 We disagree with the IRS' position with respect to rents charged by the REIT to its taxable REIT subsidiary and have appealed the proposed tax and adjustments to the IRS Appeals Office.
-In determining amounts payable by our taxable REIT subsidiary under the lease, we engaged a third party to prepare a transfer pricing study contemporaneous with the lease which concluded that the lease terms were consistent with an arm's length rent as required by relevant provisions of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") and applicable Treasury Regulations.
+In determining amounts payable by the taxable REIT subsidiary under the lease, we engaged a third party to prepare a transfer pricing study contemporaneous with the lease which concluded that the lease terms were consistent with an arm's length rent as required by relevant provisions of the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") and applicable Treasury Regulations.
 Attorneys and others representing Holdings conducted preliminary discussions regarding the appeal with the IRS Appeals Office team on March 31, 2015 and April 1, 2015.
 In response to a supplemental analysis submitted by the IRS economist to IRS Appeals and provided to us on August 18, 2015, we submitted responses dated September 3, 2015 and October 1, 2015.

 Our most recent meeting with the IRS Appeals Office team occurred on January 25, 2017.
-Our discussions with IRS Appeals are ongoing.
-In November 2017, IRS Appeals returned the 2010-2011 matter to IRS Examination for review of additional information furnished to Appeals by the Company and its advisers.
-We believe the IRS transfer pricing methodologies applied in the audits contain flaws and that the IRS proposed tax and adjustments are inconsistent with U.S. transfer pricing principles and the U.S. federal tax laws related to REITs.
+In November 2017, IRS Appeals returned the matter to IRS Examination for further factual development.
+We believe the IRS transfer pricing methodologies applied in the audits contain flaws and that the IRS proposed tax and adjustments are inconsistent with the U.S. federal tax laws related to REITs.
 We have concluded that the positions reported on our tax returns under audit by the IRS are, based on their technical merits, more-likely-than-not to be sustained upon examination.
-Accordingly, as of September 30, 2017, we have not established any reserves related to this proposed adjustment or any other issues reflected on the returns under examination.
+Accordingly, as of December 31, 2017, we have not established any reserves related to this proposed adjustment or any other issues reflected on the returns under examination.
+If, however, we are unsuccessful in challenging the IRS, an excise tax would be imposed on the REIT equal to 100% of the excess rent and we could owe additional income taxes, interest and penalties, which could adversely affect our financial condition, results of operations and cash flow and the price of Holdings' common stock.
+Such adjustments could also give rise to additional state income taxes.